Andrew Lloyd Webber: Personal life

-Isabella Aurora Lloyd Webber (born 30 April 1996).

 Lloyd Webber and his third wife Madeleine founded the Watership Down Stud in 1992.
 In 1996, they expanded their equestrian holdings by purchasing Kiltinan Castle Stud near Fethard in County Tipperary, Ireland.
+They were invited to ride in the King's procession at Royal Ascot 2023.

 In a 1971 interview with The New York Times, Lloyd Webber said he is an agnostic.
 He also said he views Jesus as "one of the great figures of history".

-He is a lifelong supporter of London-based football club Leyton Orient F.C., just like his younger brother Julian.
+He is a lifelong supporter of London-based football club Leyton Orient F.C., as is his younger brother Julian.

 In late 2009, Lloyd Webber had surgery for early-stage prostate cancer, but had to be readmitted to hospital with post-operative infection in November.
 In January 2010, he declared he was cancer-free.
-He had his prostate completely removed as a preventive measure.
+He had his prostate completely removed as a preventative measure.

+In 2023, Lloyd Webber's son Nicholas died at the age of 43 after an 18-month battle with gastric cancer.

+Lloyd Webber has a house in Eaton Square in Belgravia, London; in 2024 he revealed he had had his house blessed by a priest in an attempt to displace a "poltergeist" that was haunting the property.

 Wealth

 The Sunday Times Rich List 2006 ranked him the 87th-richest person in Britain with an estimated fortune of £700 million.
 His wealth increased to £750 million in 2007, but the publication ranked him 101st in 2008.
-The Sunday Times Rich List of 2019 saw him ranked the richest musician in the UK (overtaking Paul McCartney) with a fortune of £820 million.
+The Sunday Times Rich List of 2019 saw him ranked the richest musician in the UK (overtaking Paul McCartney) with a fortune of £820 million ($1.074 billion).
 He lives at Sydmonton Court, Hampshire, and owns much of nearby Watership Down.

 Lloyd Webber is an art collector, with a passion for Victorian painting.
 An exhibition of works from his collection was presented at the Royal Academy in 2003 under the title Pre-Raphaelite and Other Masters – The Andrew Lloyd Webber Collection.
 In 2006, Lloyd Webber planned to sell Portrait of Angel Fernández de Soto by Pablo Picasso to benefit the Andrew Lloyd Webber Foundation.
 In November 2006, he withdrew the painting from auction after a claim that the previous owner had been forced to sell it under duress in Nazi Germany.
 An out-of-court settlement was reached, where the foundation retained ownership rights.
 On 23 June 2010, the painting was sold at auction for £34.7 million to an anonymous telephone bidder.